w-m-hill/Append-CLIP-Interrogation/README.md

     optional arguments:
       -h, --help   show this help message and exit --path PATH  Path to the image
-      --crop       Pass a cropped version of the image to interrogator if it is larger than --res --res RES    Cropped resolution
+      --replace    Replace the original name with caption instead of appending to it --crop       Pass a cropped version of the image to interrogator if it is larger than --res --res RES    Cropped resolution

 Batch process:
 `chmod +x batch-process.sh`